-* This post contains Amazon affiliate links, each marked with an asterisk * and the links to the websites might also be looked at as advertising their services but these suggestions are completely for information purposes only and I have not received any money for it.
+* The links to the websites in this article might be looked at as advertising their services but these suggestions are completely for information purposes only and I have not received any money for it.

 Admittedly, there were times when I spent far too much time on the internet.
 But without the internet, I wouldn’t be a mom.
 Because it was only through Google & Co. that I learned how to fulfill my heart’s desire without the help of a man.